Freight

 Quick Check - Before You Start

-- Decide whether each charge is a fixed dollar amount or a percentage (with
+- Confirm whether the charge should be a fixed amount or a percentage.

 Fields and Descriptions

-When creating or editing a freight entry, the following fields are available:
+When creating or editing a freight entry, complete the fields below.

 | Field | Description |